akeneo/pim-docs/reference/bundles/custom_entity_bundle/abstract_entities_and_repositories.rst

 ----------------------------

 This entity implements the basic interfaces that are used in Akeneo.
-It defines a "code" property which is used throughout the PIM as a reference.
+It defines a "code" property which is used throughout the PIM as the entity's identifier.

-The repositories for this type of entity should extend ``Pim\Bundle\CustomEntityBundle\Entity\Repository\CustomEntityRepository``.
+The repositories for this type of entities should extend ``Pim\Bundle\CustomEntityBundle\Entity\Repository\CustomEntityRepository``.